Hip Arthritis

 Osteoarthritis is a gradual breakdown of cartilage due to wear and tear over time, while rheumatoid arthritis is an autoimmune disease that causes chronic inflammation in the joints.

-Causes of hip arthritis
+Causes of Hip Arthritis

 Several factors contribute to the development of hip arthritis, including: